VaclavDedik/triager/README.md

     $ gunicorn -w 4 manage:app

-You probably want to run the gunicorn WSGI as deamon (so that it does not get shut down when you exit your session), so you should instead run the command like this:
+You probably want to run the gunicorn WSGI as daemon (so that it does not get shut down when you exit your session), so you should instead run the command like this:

     $ gunicorn -w 4 manage:app -D